 **PS this is a bit of a long one so maybe grab a cuppa before you sit down to read!

 A year ago I decided I wanted to do something more with my life.
-I'd been working in school administration for 10 years and although I can safely say I really did love my job, I felt like my skills were being under-utilised.
+I’d been working in school administration for 10 years.
+I can safely say I really did love my job, however I felt like my skills were being under-utilised.

-After years of having my own blog and handmade store, I knew I loved the behind the scenes side of things.
-I also knew not all business owners were in the same boat as me so I felt like there was a market I could tap into.
-I was lucky to have made a lot of connections through my blog and online store so picking up my first couple of clients was surprisingly easy.
+After years of having my own blog and handmade store, I realised I loved the behind the scenes of business.
+I also knew not all business owners were in the same boat as me.
+There seemed to be a market there I could tap into.
+I was lucky to have made a lot of connections through my blog and online store.
+This meant that picking up my first couple of clients was surprisingly easy.

-Fast forward a few months and I realised to grow the business any further, there was no way I could keep up with it and my 9 - 5.
+I eventually realised that there was no way I could keep up with this new venture and my 9 – 5.
 I took a huge leap of faith and decided the time had come to hand in my notice.
-This meant the last term (as crazy as it is anyway) was even crazier as I tried to make sure the handover to the new person would be as smooth as possible whilst still completing my normal jobs, running my VA biz as well as a handmade online store AND a sewing blog and YouTube channel.
+This meant the last term (as crazy as it is anyway) was even crazier.
+I tried to make sure the handover to the new person would be as smooth as possible!
+All whilst still completing my normal jobs, running my VA biz as well as a handmade online store AND a sewing blog and YouTube channel.